kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

 The main responsibility of the device module is to perform the device related operations like dealing with device state updates and device attribute updates.

-The major functions performed by this module are :-
+The major functions performed by this module are:

 1. Initialize action callback map (which is a  map of action(string) to the callback function that performs the requested action)
 2. Receive the messages sent to device module
 3. For each message the action message is read and the corresponding function is called
 4. Receive heartbeat from the heartbeat channel and send a heartbeat to the controller

-The following are the action callbacks which can be performed by the device module :-
+The following are the action callbacks which can be performed by the device module:

    - dealDeviceUpdated
    - dealDeviceStateUpdate

  **dealDeviceUpdated**: dealDeviceUpdated() deals with the operations to be performed when a device attribute update is encountered.
    It updates the changes to the device attributes, like addition of attributes, updation of attributes and deletion of attributes in the database.
 It also sends the result of the device attribute update to be published to the eventbus component.
    - The device attribute updation is initiated from the cloud, which sends the update to edgehub.
    - The edgehub component sends the message to the device twin controller which forwards the message to the device module.
    - The device module updates the device attribute details into the database after which, the device module sends the result of the device attribute update to be published to the eventbus component through the communicate module of devicetwin.
 The eventbus component further publishes the result on the specified topic.

   ![Device Update](/img/devicetwin/device-update.png)